WorkHardes/python-useful/black/README.md

 # About

-The uncompromising Python code formatter
+The uncompromising Python code formatter.
 More info: https://github.com/psf/black